iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

   );
 ```

 And we are done with our animation.
-Final step is to decouple the whole logic into a reusable hook.
-But before that, let's undertand why we used `useRef`.
+The final step is to decouple the whole logic into a reusable hook.
+But before that, let's understand why we used `useRef`.

-`useRef` will make sure our `PanResponder` gets created once and the reference stays the same through out the lifecycle of the component.
-Since the occasional re-renders doesn't affect `useRef`, it's the perfect place to setup animation stuff.
+`useRef` will make sure our `PanResponder` gets created once and the reference stays the same throughout the lifecycle of the component.
+Since the occasional re-renders don't affect `useRef`, it's the perfect place to set up animation stuff.

 ## Step 4: Decouple the logic into Hook